lilibaker/music-visualizer-pie/README.md

 * Ttkthemes

 ### Executing program
 To run this program, connect the laptop to a CNC motorshield as defined on our website.
-Then type `python3 interface.py` in the command line.
+Then navigate to the Python folder by typing `cd Python` and type `python3 interface.py` in the command line.
 The user interface should appear with directions for generating the spirographs.

 ### Authors